 Part Four in a Series About Asbestos and the Military – What You Need to Know

-Asbestos fiber, widely used throughout all branches of the military during the last century, was incorporated into housing, dining, recreational and medical structures, as well as in the ships, aircraft and vehicles used by our nation’s armed forces.
+Materials with asbestos were widely used throughout all branches of the military during the last century.
+Asbestos was even incorporated into Marine Corps housing, dining, recreational and medical structures, as well as in the ships, aircraft and vehicles used by Marines.
 From floor tile to engine parts, the products supplied to the military by American manufacturers were interwoven with asbestos fibers because those fibers offered inexpensive strength, heat and sound insulation, and fire-resistant properties.

 Unfortunately, as those products became worn with time and use, dangerous asbestos fibers were released into the air, where they were ingested or breathed by our military service personnel.
 Over many years, those fibers slowly impeded the ability to breathe in many service men and women, eventually causing the potential for asbestosis or lung cancer, even the deadly cancer known as mesothelioma.